-The THI Public Fellowship creates opportunity for Humanities doctoral students to contribute to research, programming, communications and fundraising at companies, non-profit organizations, or cultural institutions.
+THI Public Fellowships create opportunities for Humanities students to contribute to research, programming, communications, and other activities at non-profit organizations, companies, and cultural institutions.

 This is more than an internship opportunity.
-Through public fellowships, students learn how the skills they’ve developed in graduate school can be employed outside the university while also developing meaningful relationships and recognizing the breadth of their expertise.
+Through public fellowships, students foster meaningful relationships between the campus and broader community, recognize the breadth of their expertise, and learn how the skills they have developed in their university programs can be employed in different positions.
 For students interested in exploring non-academic career paths, this kind of experience is essential.
-Fellows develop an understanding of how their knowledge might be deployed for research, historical work, curatorial projects, or policy-driven pursuits and develop experience that can lead to meaningful and long-lasting careers.
+Fellows develop an understanding of how their knowledge might be deployed for historical work, curatorial projects, or policy-driven pursuits and develop experience that can lead to meaningful and long-lasting careers.

 The students and the organizations they work with reflect the diversity of UCSC Humanities research and the deep commitment of our students to connect their scholarly pursuits with the public.
 Past fellows have worked around the world, employing their skills and knowledge at organizations as diverse as The Center for the Study of the Holocaust and Religious Minorities in Oslo, Norway, the Tuscon Chinese Cultural Center, the Japanese American Museum in San Jose, and the Santa Cruz Museum of Art and History.